 Click on Scroll Documents in the Apps section.

-In the Document Library, click New document > select Start from scratch.
+In the Document Library, click New document > select Create new page tree.

 Add a Document title, the rest of the metadata is optional to define.

 In the Organize Page Tree dialog, search for a page you want to add to your document: